nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 1. Edit your local `.vscode/launch.json` file as follows: Change the `--kubeconfig` argument of the `Launch Server` configuration to point to a KUBECONFIG file that is set to the kind cluster as the current context.

-1. You can now launch the Porch server locally in VSCode by selecting the "Launch Server" configuration on the VSCode "Run and Debug" window. for more information please refer to the [VSCode debugging documentation](https://code.visualstudio.com/docs/editor/debugging).
+1. You can now launch the Porch server locally in VSCode by selecting the "Launch Server" configuration on the VSCode "Run and Debug" window.
+For more information please refer to the [VSCode debugging documentation](https://code.visualstudio.com/docs/editor/debugging).

 1. Check that the apiservice is now Ready: